 Whenever I’d buy a doll, it was this euphoric high.
 There was a certain sadness after the transaction and by the time the doll arrived, I was already over it.
 It was just having that brief connection and interaction with someone, which I mistook as a new friendship.

 After I divorced my husband at 36, that’s when it became a real problem.
 Throughout that time, I lived with my mother, my brother, and three friends.
 I’d tell them I’d help pay the bills, but of course, I was still spending all my money on these dolls.

 My mother would generally dismiss it.
 She wasn’t supportive in trying to get me to stop, but was vocal how she didn’t like it.
 My friends were confused and frustrated by it, thinking it was a symptom of my bipolar disorder.
 Like myself, they couldn’t understand why therapy wasn’t solving this.

-18 months ago was when I realised I had a problem, but getting support wasn’t easy.
-The two times I called addiction centres, I was laughed at and told "we only deal with real addictions."
+18 months ago was when I realized I had a problem, but getting support wasn’t easy.
+The two times I called addiction centers, I was laughed at and told: "We only deal with real addictions."
 I’m quite resourceful, but imagine if I was someone who had low self-esteem?